-First off, as suspenseful as the commercials made this film out to be, I was quite surprised how well it carried over into the full feature.
-I’m talkin intense, gripping suspense.
-Ultimately the story is predictable, yes you know how it ends, but how it gets there is bad assery at its finest.
-I'm a huge fan of the Metal Gear games and Liam Neeson does some insane Snake Eater shit, all in the name of getting back his daughter.
-If you're a Metal Gear Geek, watch the film to see what I mean?
-I swear if you made this film into a video game and chopped up all the cool bits into cut scenes, you would have one killer game.
-The people he meets, the contacts he makes, the things he does to the bad guys, what the hell he even shoots one of the bad guy's wife, right in front of the guy.
+First off, as suspenseful as the commercials made "Taken" out to be, I was quite surprised how well it carried over into the full-feature.
+It's edge-of-your-seat, gripping suspense and one heck of a ride!
+The story is predictable, and you'll know how it ends.
+But how it gets there is bad assery at its finest.
+Now, I'm a huge fan of the "Metal Gear" games and Liam Neeson does some insane Snake Eater shit, all in the name of getting back his daughter.
+If you're a Metal Gear Geek, watch the film to see what I mean.
+I swear if this film was made into a video game and it chopped up all the cool film bits into cutscenes, you would have one killer game.
+The people he meets, the contacts he makes, the things he does to the bad guys, what the hell he even shoots one of the bad guy's wife right in front of the guy.
 Now that's bad ass!
-It’s one of the many things that Bryan does that you really don’t expect him to do, but I’ll be damned if he doesn’t do it and then some.
-Also waterboarding ain't got nothin on Bryan Mills.
-I don't wanna give too much away, but there's one scene you'll really get a "charge" out of.
-The rest of the cast do their part but don’t play any major roles.
-Famke just plays the tortured mom who you only see at the beginning and once again at the end that's it.
-Maggie Grace is the captured daughter who you see at the beginning and again at the end.
+Also, waterboarding ain't got nothin on the things Bryan Mills does in this film.
+I don't want to give too much away, but there's one scene you'll really get a "charge" out of.
+While Neeson does an amazing job being an action hero, the rest of the cast play their parts well, though we're limited to their screen time.
+Famke plays the tortured mom, who you only see at the beginning and once again at the end that's about it.
+Maggie Grace is the captured daughter who you also see at the film's beginning and end.
 No one else really stands out because this is Liam's film, he's the focus, and you know what?
 I'm all in.
 It kicks ass and that's all that needs to be said.